levietduc0712/Docker_Python/README.md

 # Project Title

-This is a Flask web application that allows users to calculate the sum of two numbers and plot a graph of 50 random numbers.
+The Quadratic Equation Solver with Graph Plotter is a web application built using Python and Flask framework.
+It allows users to input coefficients of a quadratic equation and calculates the roots of the equation.
+Additionally, it provides an option to plot the graph of the quadratic equation.

 ## Prerequisites